raymondluong/raymondluong.github.io/src/pages/about.md

 title: 'About'
 ---

 Hi!
 I'm a Front End Engineer interested in design systems, developer productivity + tooling, accessibility, TypeScript, CSS, and UI/UX design.
-Currently based in San Francisco. 🌉
+Based in San Francisco. 🌉

-I'm passionate about building beautiful and intuitive products that solve real problems.
-Additionally, I enjoy creating reusable and accessible design system components and implementing initiatives that improve developer productivity and experience.
-I value pragmatism, collaboration, and ownership, and I have experience leading projects, mentoring other engineers, and collaborating with cross-functional stakeholders.
+I currently work at [Mercury](https://mercury.com/) on the Front End Developer User Experience team.
+I work on design systems, developer productivity, build tooling, accessibility, reusable libraries, testing, documentation, and anything else needed to create a seamless front end engineering experience and support our product teams in building delightful banking products for startups.
+Check out [my LinkedIn](https://www.linkedin.com/in/raymondluong/) for more details on my work experience.

 Technologies I have experience with: